alexferreiradev/alexferreiradev.github.io/blog/articles/2-test-containers.md

 testImplementation "org.testcontainers:testcontainers:1.17.2"
 testImplementation "org.testcontainers:junit-jupiter:1.17.2"
 ```
 There are two mode to setup containers in your tests, shared container and local container.
-The fist type is to create and stop the container only when JVM stop and the second is to create a new container to each method test.
+The first type is to create and stop the container only when JVM stop and the second is to create a new container to each method test.
 But in both modes you create a container to your test starting from the creation of a class to your container or setup a library that create a container for you.
-You can see below a example to create a container class to postgres:
+You can see below a example to create a container class for postgres:
 ```java
 public class CustomPostgresContainer extends PostgreSQLContainer<CustomPostgresContainer> {